Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 sudo apt update

-The xvfb package provides a virtual framebuffer, which is necessary for running headless Chrome on servers without a display.
+The xvfb package provides a virtual display for headless Chrome on servers without a monitor.

 git clone https://github.com/FlareSolverr/FlareSolverr.git